NukeByLuke/NukeByLuke/README.md

 ## What I Bring

-- End-to-end delivery of full-stack products (frontend, backend, data, deployment)
+- End-to-end delivery of full-stack products
 - Backend/API architecture with clean boundaries and scalable patterns
 - AI feature integration using modern LLM providers and workflow-driven prompts
 - Production operations with CI/CD, containers, and deployment hardening